caesarfeta/dot_com/story/dbpedia/dbpedia.md

-I don't know if you've heard of DBPedia.
+I don't know if you've heard of DbPedia.
 Well it's Wikipedia turned into a graph database.

 You may be wondering, "What's a graph database and how are they different from your typical database?"